azugfr/functions-customer-reviews/doc/00 - Provision resources and Reset/README.md

 The following are required to complete this hands-on lab:

 - An active Microsoft Azure subscription.
 If you don't have one, [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
 - An active GitHub account.
-If you don't have one, [sign up for free ](https://github.com/join). (optional)
+If you don't have one, [sign up for free](https://github.com/join). (optional)

 ---